GeoscienceAustralia/FSDF-PowerInfrastructure/README.md

 The additional properties are taken from [Powerlines.xlsx](Powerlines.xlsx)

-Based on the [FSDF model at feature level](https://github.com/GeoscienceAustralia/FSDF/blob/master/fsdf_feature.md), the transmissionline feature level model is devleoped:
+Based on the [FSDF model at feature level](https://github.com/GeoscienceAustralia/FSDF/blob/master/fsdf_feature.md), the power infrastructure feature level models have been devleoped:

 ![FSDF Transmissionline](./images/transmission_line.png)